NikiKras/ABCdynamicsofsalesXYZ/README.md

 # 2. Sales dynamics:
   + Loaded dataframe 'dataAptSecond.csv'
   + Assess the data structure, find out we have five days
-  + Calculated the sales amount for each day, minus the discount, and renamed the revenue column
+  + Calculated the sales amount for each day, minus the discount in new column
   + **Three ways I counted sales dinamics:**
   <ol>
   <li>Using 'rolling' and lamda-function</li>